vanHeemstraSystems/foo-management-gui/README.md

-# foo-management-gui
+foo-management-gui
-Foo Management Graphical User Interface (GUI)
+# Foo Management Graphical User Interface (GUI)

+A template for a microservice frontend.